xtao89/wordseq/README.md

 - a '#', means the self sequence alternative
 - a '#*name*', means the named sequence alternative

 That's it.
-Just get hands on it.
+Just get hands on it and add your own sequences.
 Have fun.